 - Apply alternative theoretical and conceptual models from a range of relevant disciplines to health services research;

 - Know how to collect primary health and health care data obtained by survey, qualitative, or mixed methods;

 - Select appropriate interventional (experimental and quasi-experimental) or observational (qualitative, quantitative, and mixed methods) study designs to address specific health services research questions;

 - Organize a team of colleagues necessary to undertake the data gathering and analytical tasks;

 - Use appropriate analytical methods to clarify associations between variables and to delineate causal inferences.;

 - Execute quantitative and qualitative analytical techniques appropriate to the research design and data studied;

 - Draw appropriate conclusions about the research undertaken;

 Students will also participate in appropriate instructional activities, professional organizations and other professional and/or community-linked exercises in order to prepare for their professional careers.
-The Ph.D. student is expected to embrace and work towards excelling at teaching and/or research responsibilities as s/he progresses through program.
+The PhD student is expected to embrace and work toward excelling at teaching and/or research responsibilities as they progress through program.